Sanitation

 Solid Waste

-Solid Waste includes transporting waste and recyclables from the solid waste/recycling facilities and other collection sites, and the maintenance of eight waste oil sites.
+Solid Waste includes transporting waste and recyclables from the solid waste/recycling facilities and other collection sites, and the maintenance of five waste oil sites.

 Holiday Garbage, Yard Trash and Recycling Schedule